eLivermore.com - By Bill Nale

 On Sunday, complimentary shuttle buses take guests to over 40 wineries, where guests will enjoy: wine tasting, music, food and art vendors, wine discounts, and more.
 Guests can also choose to drive themselves.

-On Monday, guests can enjoy a more intimate day at the wineries as each winery will offer wine tasting and unique activities like winemaker discussions, bottle your own wines, barrel tastings, and more.
+On Monday, guests can enjoy a more intimate day at the wineries as each winery will offer wine tasting and unique activities like winemaker discussions, barrel tastings, and more.
 There are no complimentary shuttles on Monday.

 Location: Local Wineries and Robertson Park.